Reviews You Can Rely On

 How We Test Chainsaws

 To begin our review process, we carefully studied each model for features and functions that might set them apart from the others.
 We weighed and measured each chainsaw to double-check the accuracy of the manufacturer's technical specification data from their websites.
 We measured noise levels and considered the various power sources and their strengths and weaknesses for the different types of saws.
 Most importantly, we conducted a side-by-side cutting evaluation and running time trials with a specific size and type of wood.
 We use both a standardized 4 x 4 test as well as real-world tests where we cut trees of various diameters.
-Learn more in our full how we test chainsaws article.
+For more info on our chainsaw test process, see our complete How We Test article.

 Our chainsaw testing is divided into five different metrics: